 Symptoms that are due to the bladder arise because of changes which happen in the bladder wall.
 As you can imagine every pee that a man does over the course of several years when there is increasing outlet resistance, the pressure that the bladder needs to generate to try to force urine out beyond the obstruction needs to increase.
 This results in increased deposition of muscle fibres in the bladder wall muscle (Detrusor muscle).
 This muscle actually gets thicker with time.
 This progressive thickening or hardening of the bladder causes a loss of elasticity and a reduction in compliance.
 Instead of being a big, elastic, floppy bag the bladder then becomes stiffer and more rigid.
 In this situation a man’s perception of fullness happens at a lower capacity, resulting in more frequent trips to the toilet.
 Urgency can also develop.
 This can become severe enough to the point where men race or rush to the toilet.

 Sometimes, they get caught short not making it to the toilet in time.
 Leaking urine before they actually arrive at the bathroom.
 A similar thing can happen at night, which is called nocturia.
 This is the situation where men need to get up multiple times at night to go to pee.

 By and large when I’m talking to men about their urinary symptoms the thing that causes them the biggest bother relates to bladder dysfunction.
 The need to get up multiple times at night or alternatively to rush to the toilet in the day.

-So to summarize with BPH, it’s a very common condition which increases in frequency as we progress through life.
+So to summarize with BPH, it’s a very common condition that increases in frequency as we progress through life.
 It is a benign enlargement of the prostate, a non-cancerous enlargement.
 Treatment choices for the management of this condition really relate to quality of life and the degree of inconvenience that a man perceives related to his voiding function.